What Is Life Insurance? Financial Protection For The Future

 • Having a bad driving record

-Additionally, your insurer can cancel your life insurance policy in limited cases including nonpayment of your premium or application fraud.
+Additionally, your insurer may cancel your life insurance policy in limited cases including nonpayment of your premium or application fraud.

 Do you have to have good credit to get life insurance?

-Did you know that having bad credit can actually make it difficult to get life insurance coverage?
-As of 2018, 90% of U.S. life insurance companies were found using or considering using credit-based scoring as of 2018.
-And while a low credit score doesn’t mean you’ll automatically be denied coverage, it can make your premiums more expensive.
+Did you know that having bad credit could make it difficult to get life insurance coverage?
+As of 2018, 90% of U.S. life insurance companies were found using or considering using credit-based scoring.
+While a low credit score doesn’t mean you’ll automatically be denied coverage, it could make your premiums more expensive.

 Advantages of life insurance